 With very limited amenities available, the Mekong River plays a central role in village life.
 It is where the villagers bathe, wash their clothes and where the children play.
 There’s no better way to embrace village life than by taking a dip in the river.
 Not ideal for hair washing, but it is refreshing and fun, especially when watching the children in their element.

 Walk around the Village

 There is no harm in simply taking a walk around to observe a very different way of life from what you know back home.
 The village is developing and there is always construction of sorts going on.
 It is interesting to see the changes being made.
-Some houses are colourful, and the view of the river is breathtaking.
 Take a minute to soak it in!

 EATING AND DRINKING

-There are no restaurants, bars or shops at the village.
+There are no restaurants and bars at the village.
 A delicious, traditional Lao group meal is prepared for you on the slow boat that you've travelled to the village on, with vegetarian and non-vegetarian dishes available.

 The the slow boat stocks a few beers and drinks in a chilli bin if you'd like to purchase a drink to enjoy while the sun goes down over the river.

 The Mekong Homestay is the overnight stop on our two day slow boat cruise of the Mekong River.